monsoonmaelstrom/book2/book2.md

 “Yeah.
 Maybe,” he says with a shrug.

-I know Alex is of the opinion that what’s done is done, but I’m finding it a little less easy to accept that.
+I know Alex is of the opinion that what’s done is done, but I’m finding it a little less easy to accept.

 “Neither of us wanted to leave either of you with him.
 Is that what you want to hear me say?”
 Davy asks.